Czech Republic–India relations

 Economic relations between India and Czech Republic date back to the Middle Ages.
 People in both countries have always been interested in learning more about the history, language and culture of the other country.
 During the years after India's independence, Czechoslovakia also played a role as a vital economic partner.
-Today, both India and Czech Republic have established close relations when it comes to trade, investment and tourism.

 History

 Bohemia (now a land that is part of the Czech Republic) traded extensively with India for unique and valuable goods such as spices.
-These Indian spices were transported into the then Czechoslovakia, through both land and sea routes.
+These Indian spices were transported into the then Czechoslovakia through both land and sea routes.
 It is also interesting to note that Charles University, the oldest and the largest university in the Czech Republic, was home to a great number of Sanskrit scholars.
 During the next few centuries, India-Czech Republic relations strengthened further as many artists, businessmen, scholars and political leaders travelled between the two countries.
 After returning from their visit to India, many Czech scholars would spread knowledge about Indian culture and heritage to the Czech people.
 Additionally, many notable Indian scholars and writers visited Prague as well as other cities in Czechoslovakia.
 These visits increased Czech people's knowledge of India and facilitated in forming connections between the two countries.
 The increase in the amount of bilateral trade led to the establishment of even more personal connections.
 For example, in 1920, a Czechoslovak Consulate was set up in Bombay, India and a few more years later a Czechoslovak Consulate was set up in Calcutta as well.
 These consulates paved a way for people with similar professional and personal interests from both countries to come together and interact.

 India has possessed trade relations with Czechoslovakia since before India's independence.
 Even in the 1930s, Bata had more than a 100 Czechoslovak employees in Calcutta, India.
 During the years after India's independence, Czechoslovakia set up a great number of major projects in India in fields such as energy, defence and metallurgy.
 However, after the creation of the Czech Republic on January 1, 1993, trade declined due to the liquidation of some major state-owned corporations in the Czech Republic and the switch to payments being made in freely convertible currencies.

 Diplomatic relations between the two countries were first formally established on November 18, 1947, after which many former Indian presidents and prime ministers paid frequent visits to Czechoslovakia.
 Many high-profile visits have taken place after the Velvet Revolution and the establishment of Czech Republic and Slovakia.
 In February 1994, former Czech President Václav Havel visited India, where he received two prestigious awards: the Indira Gandhi Peace Prize and the Mahatma Gandhi Peace Prize.
 In October 1998, the two countries signed a Double Taxation Avoidance Agreement.
 In June 2010, the Vice President of India, Mohammad Hamid Ansari, visited the Czech Republic and a Social Security Agreement as well as an Agreement on Economic Cooperation between the two countries were signed.